eduardoleao052/js-pytorch/docs/index.md

     <img src="https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=linkedin">
 </a>

-# Welcome to Js-Pytorch's documentation
+# Welcome to JS-Pytorch's documentation

 For access to the source code, visit <a href="https://github.com/eduardoleao052", target="_blank">The GitHub repo</a>.